gonzalky7/CS381-Prog-Lang/README.md

 Space-Shooter game was used using OpenFrameworks.

 openFrameworks is an open source C++ toolkit designed to assist the creative process by providing a simple and intuitive framework for experimentation.

 To run this code you would need to download openFramworks and place this file in the appropriate folder.

 Source code and .cpp files can be found within the folder.

+Here is a video of the program running on Xcode: https://www.useloom.com/share/76f70cf63570487a89f5b2638821bb9e